zanilyx/video-to-ascii/README.md

-made this a few months ago i dont remember how this works or anything i dont even remmeber which version of python i made it in.
+made this a few months ago i dont remember how this works or anything i dont even remember which version of python i made it in.
 It basically converts any video u give into ascii format would be greatful if anyone wanst to clean the code and make a readme thank you :D